wang-jun-hao/tp/docs/UserGuide.md

 Shows a list of all patient's records in the system.

 Format: `list`

+### Adding a medical note: `note` <a id="note-command"></a>

+Adds a medical note to a patient.

+As a doctor, you can add a medical note to a patient when viewing his/her profile.
+MediBook will automatically add the to the patient displayed on the screen.

+Format: `note [d/DATE_OF_MEDICAL_NOTE] n/NAME_OF_DOCTOR c/CONTENT_OF_MEDICAL_NOTE`

+* You have to be on a patient's profile page to add a medical note.
+This is done by first `find`-ing the patient by IC when on the main list and then `access`-ing the patient's index on the filtered list.
+* For your convenience, the date field can be omitted.
+MediBook will automatically select today's date.
+* If you specify the date of the medical note, it has to be in the past or today.

+Examples:

+Context: while viewing the profile page of patient with IC `S9123456A`

+* `note n/Dr John Doe c/Patient complains of stomach ache and headache.
+No signs of fever.
+Prescribed painkillers and probiotics.`

+Adds a medical note that is dated today, by Dr John Doe with content "Patient complains of stomach ache and headache.
+No signs of fever.
+Prescribed painkillers and probiotics." to patient with IC S9123456A

 ### Exiting the program : `exit` <a id="exit-command"></a>